 Royal Caribbean Int’l - Final Grade: "D"

 In 2004, Royal Caribbean made a public commitment through its parent company RCCL to install advanced sewage treatment systems on all of its cruise ships by 2008.
-Of Royal Caribbean’s 25 cruise ships, 24 have installed advanced sewage treatment systems, resulting in a grade of A for the company’s sewage treatment score.
-Royal Caribbean has installed scrubbers on approximately half of its fleet and, though none of Royal Caribbean’s ships that dock at a port with shoreside power are plug-in capable, four of Royal’s ships burn fuel worldwide with a sulfur content that is lower than what is required internationally or in Emission Control Areas.
-RCI receives a D for air quality reduction.
-While Royal Caribbean operated two ships in Alaska from 2010 to 2014, it chose to discharge sewage from those ships outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards, giving it an ‘N/A’ for water quality compliance in Alaska.
+Of Royal Caribbean’s 26 cruise ships, 25 have installed advanced sewage treatment systems, resulting in a grade of A for the company’s sewage treatment score.
+None of Royal Caribbean’s ships that dock at a port with shoreside power are plug-in capable; however, four of Royal’s ships burn fuel worldwide with a sulfur content that is lower than what is required internationally or in Emission Control Areas earning the company an F for air pollution reduction.
+While Royal Caribbean operated four ships in Alaska from 2010 to 2018, it chose to discharge sewage from those ships outside of Alaskan waters, thereby avoiding Alaska’s strong water quality standards, giving it an ‘N/A’ for water quality compliance in Alaska.

 Royal Caribbean Int’l - Cruise Ship Fleet

 Grading Methodology For The 2019 Cruise Ship Report Card